Kandahar: Education

-Before the 1978 coup in Kabul, majority of the city's population were enrolled in schools.
+Before the 1978 coup in Kabul, the majority of the city's population was enrolled in schools.
 Nearly all of the elite class of the city fled to neighboring Pakistan during the early 1980s, and from there they began immigrating to North America, Europe, Australia and other parts of the world.

 The two oldest known schools are Ahmad Shah Baba High School and Zarghona Ana High School.
 There are a number of new schools that opened in the last decade, with more being built in the future as the city's population grows with the large returning Afghans from neighboring countries.
 Afghan Turk High Schools is one of the top private schools in the city.

 The main university is the Kandahar University.
 A number of private higher education institutions have also opened in the last decade such as Benawa Institute of Higher Education, Mirwais Neeka Institute of Higher Education, Malalay Institute of Higher Education and Saba Institute of Higher Education.

 The adult literacy rate ratio was 16.8% in 2012.